 Macro-conversions are micro-conversions’ big brothers, so you might have a clue what they are by now.
 A macro-conversion is a completed final business goal, typically it happens when your visitors become customers by purchasing on your website.

 These actions are deep inside your customer journey.
 The way people go through several levels of your funnel, the fewer of them are going to do these highly-desired macro conversions.
 No need to worry though, because these actions will soon have a more positive effect on your income.

 You can also consider signing up for a newsletter, requesting the demo version of a paid product, subscribing to a software, clicking through a referral link, and many more as macro conversions.

 How to measure conversion rate?

-To do that, you have to set up a full-scale website analytics tool that can follow up on conversions.
-Then, you need to adjust conversion tracking events.
-In the case of an e-commerce store, for example, you can measure conversions by URLs if, say, the thank you page is set to load after a purchase.
+For example: in the case of an e-commerce store, you can measure conversions by URLs if, say, the thank you page is set to load after a purchase.
 You can also set up custom events to measure clicks on specific buttons.
 You can read more about events here: What does an event exactly mean?

 Why is measuring conversion rate important?

 When measuring conversion rate, first you need to mark all the events that are significant to your business aims, then you have to keep track of them.
 Otherwise, you wouldn’t be able to understand the reason why your conversion rate might be low.